President: Marni L. Jacob, Ph.D., ABPP

 Dr. Jacob is a Board-Certified, Licensed Psychologist with extensive training in the treatment of Obsessive-Compulsive Disorder (OCD) & Related Disorders.
 She earned her M.S. and Ph.D. in Clinical Psychology from the University of Georgia, and she completed her APA-accredited clinical internship at the University of Florida (UF) Health Sciences Center, with a primary focus in the UF OCD Program.
 She then completed a 3-year fellowship at the University of South Florida (USF) Rothman Center for Neuropsychiatry, which specializes in research and treatment for OCD and Related Disorders.

 Dr. Jacob has published over 45 peer-reviewed journal articles, written several book chapters, and engaged in numerous presentations on OCD, Anxiety, and Related Disorders.
 Currently, she has a group practice, the Jacob Center for Evidence-Based Treatment in Boca Raton, FL, which specializes in treatment for OCD, O-C Spectrum Disorders, Anxiety Disorders, and Phobias.
+She also serves as a faculty member for the IOCDF’s Pediatric Behavior Therapy Training Institute (BTTI) and Online Consultation Group series.
 Prior to serving as President of OCDCSFL, Dr. Jacob was a founding board member of OCDCSFL and served as Vice-President from 2015-2018.
 Dr. Jacob is excited to continue OCDCSFL’s efforts to spread awareness about OCD and related disorders, increase access to effective treatment and resources, and foster a sense of community for those affected by OCD.

 Vice President: Katie Merricks, Ph.D.